matvop/FavIt/proposal.md

 The FavIt web-app will provide users with a web interface to build a shared gallery of favorite images and videos from around the Internet.
 Users must be logged into their account in order to add content.
-Anonymous users are allowed to view the landing page, which displays most recently submitted Favs.
+Anonymous users are allowed to view the landing page, which displays user submitted Favs.
 Users can add content from Imgur, Vimeo, and YouTube via URL.

 ## Specific Functionality:
 + Main page
-  * Provide User with Navigation Options and show recently added Favs
+  * Provide User with Navigation Options and show all user submitted Favs
     * Navigation
       * Register form
       * Login form
         * User Profile
-          * Recent
+          * All
           * Submit
           * Profile
           * Logout(avail only to logged in users)